First Opium War

-Tensions escalated in July after British sailors killed a Chinese villager and the British government refused to hand the accused men over to Chinese authorities.
-Fighting later broke out, with the British navy destroying the Chinese naval blockade, and launching an offensive.
+Tensions escalated in July 1839 after drunk British sailors killed a Chinese villager named Lin Weixi; the British official in charge, Admiral Charles Elliot, refused to hand over those accused to Chinese authorities in an attempt to avoid their being killed on the spot, as had happened with British citizens in the Lady Hughes Affair of 1784.
+Later, fighting broke out, with the British navy destroying the Chinese naval blockade, and launching an offensive.
 In the ensuing conflict, the Royal Navy used its superior naval and gunnery power to inflict a series of decisive defeats on the Chinese Empire.
-In 1842, the Qing dynasty was forced to sign the Treaty of Nanking—the first of what the Chinese later called the unequal treaties—which granted an indemnity and extraterritoriality to British subjects in China, opened five treaty ports to British merchants, and ceded Hong Kong Island to the British Empire.
-The failure of the treaty to satisfy British goals of improved trade and diplomatic relations led to the Second Opium War (1856–60).
+In 1842, the Qing dynasty was forced to sign the Treaty of Nanking—the first of what the Chinese later called the unequal treaties—which granted an indemnity and extraterritoriality to British subjects in China, opened five treaty ports to British merchants, and ceded Hong Kong Island to the British Empire in Perpetuity.
+The failure of the treaty to satisfy British goals of improved trade and diplomatic relations led to the Second Opium War (1856–1860).
 The resulting social unrest was the background for the Taiping Rebellion, which further weakened the Qing regime.

 Background

 Establishment of trade relations

-Direct maritime trade between Europe and China began in 1557 when the Portuguese leased an outpost from the Ming dynasty in Macau.
-Other European nations soon followed the Portuguese lead, inserting themselves into the existing Asian maritime trade network to compete with Arab, Chinese, Indian, and Japanese merchants in intra-regional commerce.
-After the Spanish conquest of the Philippines the exchange of goods between China and Europe accelerated dramatically.
+Direct maritime trade between Europe and China began in 1557 when the Portuguese Empire leased an outpost from the Ming dynasty in Macau.
+Other European nations soon followed the Portuguese lead, inserting themselves into the existing Asian maritime trade network to compete with Arab, Chinese, Indian, and Japanese merchants in intraregional commerce.
+After the Spanish conquest of the Philippines, the exchange of goods between China and Europe accelerated dramatically.
 From 1565, the Manila Galleons brought silver into the Asian trade network from mines in South America.
 China was a primary destination for the precious metal, as the imperial government mandated that Chinese goods could only be exported in exchange for silver bullion.

 British ships began to appear sporadically around the coasts of China from 1635 on.
-Without establishing formal relations through the Chinese tributary system, by which most Asian nations were able to negotiate with China, British merchants were only allowed to trade at the ports of Zhoushan, Xiamen, and Guangzhou.
+Without establishing formal relations through the Chinese tributary system, by which most Asian nations were able to negotiate with China, British merchants were only allowed to trade at the ports of Zhoushan, Xiamen (or Amoy), and Guangzhou.
 Official British trade was conducted through the auspices of the British East India Company, which held a royal charter for trade with the Far East.
 The East India Company gradually came to dominate Sino-European trade from its position in India and due to the strength of the Royal Navy.